-Graham GreeneHenry Graham Greene (2 October 1904 – 3 April 1991), professionally known as Graham Greene, was an English writer and journalist regarded by many as one of the leading English novelists of the 20th century.
+Graham GreeneHenry Graham Greene (2 October 1904 – 3 April 1991) was an English writer and journalist regarded by many as one of the leading English novelists of the 20th century.
 Combining literary acclaim with widespread popularity, Greene acquired a reputation early in his lifetime as a major writer, both of serious Catholic novels, and of thrillers (or "entertainments" as he termed them).
 He was shortlisted, in 1966 and 1967, for the Nobel Prize for Literature.
-Through 67 years of writings, which included over 25 novels, he explored the ambivalent moral and political issues of the modern world.
+Through 67 years of writing, which included over 25 novels, he explored the ambivalent moral and political issues of the modern world.

 He converted to Catholicism in 1926 after meeting his future wife, Vivien Dayrell-Browning.
 Later in life he took to calling himself a "Catholic agnostic".
 He died in 1991, at age 86, of leukemia, and was buried in Corseaux cemetery.
 Provided by Wikipedia

 Showing 1 - 2 of 2 for search: 'Greene, Graham, 1904-1991', query time: 0.02s